liwenlin664477/Probability-Surrogate-Learning/Data-Generator/README.md

 ```

 # Examples
-Here are some examples of how to use the Data Generator:
+Here are some examples of how to use the Data Generator with Heat equation, but you can also try different equation(e.g. Burgers, Poisson, NavierStockURec):
 ```
 python generate.py -domain=Heat
 ```